SkyblockRepo/Docs/src/docs/integrations/rust.md

 A [Cargo package](https://crates.io/crates/skyblock-repo) is available to use to easily interact with the raw data from the [Skyblock Repo]

+If you need extra help, make an issue on the [GitHub repository].

 ## Installation

 You can add the library to your project with: